Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-2/02-introduction-to-igv.md

 Now we have zoomed in closer, we can see more detail about the reads (e.g. direction indicated by their arrowhead) and the gene features they cover.
 Since this is WGS data, it makes sense for alignments to cover exons, introns, UTRs, and intergenic regions.

 To gain more information on specific reads, hover over a single read.
-Some of this information may look familar based on our discussions of the BAM file format.
+Some of this information may look familiar based on our discussions of the BAM file format.

 ![](../figures/igv-04.png)
 |:--:|
 | **Figure 4 - IGV highlights bases mismatched to the reference** |

-You can also see some features on specific reads are highlighed.
+You can also see some features on specific reads are highlighted.
 IGV uses colors within reads to highlight features of individual bases.
 For example, IGV will highlight bases that are mismatched compared the reference.
 Such bases could represent genetic variants.

 ![](../figures/igv-05.png)
 |:--:|
 | **Figure 5 - IGV highlights bases mismatched to the reference** |

 If you right click in the alignment track, you will see a number of options appear for changing how the alignments are displayed.
 One useful option is `View reads as pairs`.
-Provided your data are paired-end, R1 and R2 reads will be connected by a small gray line, representing the unsequenced portion of the insert.
+Provided your data are paired-end, R1 and R2 reads will be connected by a thin gray line, representing a region that exists in the genome, but was not captured by either end of the paired end sequencing, either because the fragment length was larger than the read lengths or because the read spans and intron or long deletion.

 Another useful alignment viewing option available from this menu is changing how reads are colored.
 By default, read are colored according to the strand they are aligned to, which is useful in several contexts, for example, when working with stranded RNA-seq data, however other coloring schemes can be selected, e.g.
 - by read group